Would you read an article to the end, if it saved you hundreds of $ per month?

 [The Robot] made me “Come on down”

-And that is what you get, for a few hundred dollars a month!
+And that is what you get, for a few $ per month!

-If you need help holding your vendors accountable and want to trim the waste in your digital budget, we do that.
+If you need help holding your vendors accountable and want to trim the waste in your digital budget and improve your performance, all at the same time, we do that.